Hugo Critchley: Contributions and recognition

-Critchley is involved in the Academic Faculty of the Royal College of Psychiatrists, and he has previously served as a member of the Council of the American Psychosomatic Society.
+Critchley has been involved in the Academic Faculty of the Royal College of Psychiatrists which he chaired from 2019 to 2024, and he has previously served as a member of the Council of the American Psychosomatic Society.
 In 2006, he received the Neal Miller award from the Academy of Behavioral Medicine.
-In 2015, Critchley became a fellow of the Royal College of Psychiatrists and, in 2017, he received the Paul D MacLean Award from the American Psychosomatic Society.
+In 2015, Critchley became a Fellow of the Royal College of Psychiatrists and, in 2017, he received the Paul D MacLean Award from the American Psychosomatic Society.